 Being an international student it’s a good idea to arrive in the UK early so that you can view properties and make arrangements in person.
 Remember to book some temporary accommodation for when you first arrive in the UK.

-You will need to complete online enrolment before arriving at the University.
+You will need to complete your pre-enrolment online before arriving at the University.
 You will be contacted by email with a university username and password, and instructions about how to do this.

 You will be invited to book an appointment to come onto campus so your documents can be checked in person in a safe environment.
-We will be in touch closer to the time of your arrival with more details and will take into account any quarantine periods you need to complete before you can come onto our campus.
+We will be in touch closer to the time of your arrival with more details.

 - Visa documents, if applicable